-In the case of the 2-qubit subsystems, the data showed a similar pattern, in that the simple $T_1$ sequence provided the most accurate results which gave rise to insightful optimised parameters.
+In the case of the 2-qubit subsystems, the data showed a similar pattern, as the simple $T_1$ sequence provided the most accurate results, giving rise to insightful optimised parameters.
 These parameters showed once more that the simple effective Hamiltonian claimed by the backend provider does not show the full picture, but rather each qubit has contributions to the frequency from the transverse Bloch sphere axes, and a similar pattern is observed in the qubit coupling parameters which are not the simplified scalar values claimed to act only upon the $x$- and $y$- axes, but rather a $3 \times 3$ matrix of coupling along all axes.
-This discrepancy does not pose any significant influence to the relaxation and decoherence dynamics investigated here, but once more should be accounted for in considering the scalability of the quantum devices to avoid unwanted noise from resonances.
-Significantly, in terms of the temperatures of the devices, which did not have claimed calibration values but rather a general order of magnitude claim, the average photon number of the Markovian dynamics demonstrated that these claims are accurate to within $\pm10\,\si{\milli\kelvin}$, proving that this method is a viable approach to calibrating the device and individual qubit temperatures.
-It should be noted, however, that this temperature measure does have the disadvantage of being an inferred value from the photon emission contribution to state decay, and as such does carry inherent inaccuracy compared to a direct measurement.
+This discrepancy does not pose any significant influence on the relaxation and decoherence dynamics investigated here, but once again should be accounted for in considering the scalability of the quantum devices to avoid unwanted noise from resonances.
+Significantly, in terms of the devices' temperatures, which did not have claimed calibration values, but rather a general order of magnitude claim, the average number of photons of the Markovian dynamics demonstrated that these claims are accurate to within $\pm10\,\si{\milli\kelvin}$, proving that this method is a viable approach to calibrating the device and individual qubit temperatures.
+However, it should be noted that this temperature measure does have the disadvantage of being an inferred value from the photon emission contribution to state decay and, as such, does carry inherent inaccuracy compared to a direct measurement\cite{Kulikov2020}.